mfmufti/mfmufti/README.md

 ## Hey there 👋

-- I’m Musab Mufti, a 3rd year Computer Science student at the University of Waterloo.
+- I’m Musab Mufti, a 3rd year Computer Science undergrad at the University of Waterloo.
-- I will be joining TextNow as a Software Engineer Intern in Winter, 2026.
+- I will be joining TextNow as a Software Engineer Intern in Winter 2026.
 - I worked previously at Ford as a Software Developer Intern.
 - Feel free to check out some of the projects I've worked on, below: